AdobeDocs/journey-optimizer.en/help/using/reports/channel-report-cja.md

 solution: Journey Optimizer
 product: journey optimizer
 title: Channel-level reports
-description: Learn how to use data from the Channel reports
+description: Learn how to use data from the Overview report
 feature: Reporting
 topic: Content Management
 role: User
 level: Intermediate
 badge: label="Beta" type="Informative"
 ---
-# Channel reports {#channel-report-cja}
+# Overview report {#channel-report-cja}

-The Channel reports offer users a thorough summary of traffic and engagement metrics for all campaigns and journeys within your environment.
+The Overview report offers users a thorough summary of traffic and engagement metrics for all campaigns and journeys within your environment.
 These metrics are combined to present unified values for actions coming from different channels, encompassing various campaigns and journeys.

-You can access the Channel reports by navigating to the **Reports** menu within the **Journey Management** section.
+You can access the Overview report by navigating to the **Reports** menu within the **Journey Management** section.

 The report page is displayed with the following tabs: